Confused? Solve it! 10 Tips for Selecting Paint Colors with Confidence

 A frequent situation happens when a client is overwhelmed by the sheer volume and number of color options.
 And of course each paint company has their own versions of “dove white,” and so forth.

 One part of this situation is often keeping things simple in the midst of a renovation process.
-That can even mean painting one small room!
+Even if that renovation means painting only one small room!
 The temptation for you as a homeowner is to choose too many colors, just because you might love them.

 Which brings me to the related subject…”Love!”